A very unusual airship meteorologists aneroid barometer No 12 made for the Met Office in collaboration with the Royal Aircraft Establishment c1930

-Aneroid manometer having 5¼” silvered and die struck dial calibrated in millibars with a range from 400 – 1050mb (approx. 20,000ft – 1,000ft, divided down to 1/5th mb.
+Aneroid barometer having 5¼” silvered and die struck dial calibrated in millibars with a range from 400 – 1050mb (approx. 20,000ft – 1,000ft, divided down to 1/5th mb.
 The upper part with Meteorological Office “MO” logogram and instrument no. “12,” the lower marked “RAE” (Royal Aircraft Establishment) and “Millibars.”
 Three dial adjustment slots and corresponding clamping screws.
-Japaned steel knife edge pointer with helical temperature compensation.
+Japanned steel knife edge pointer with helical temperature compensation.
 Bevelled glass under heavy screw down “O” sealed brass bezel.

 The much developed precision movement driven from a single flux welded 2” capsule captured within a U-shaped tensioning spring, the top spigot bored and threaded with adjustment screw, fine adjustments to spindle and levers.
-All contained within a stepped and spun aluminium case, mounting flange, the verso with single stub port, fine movement positioning screw.
+All contained within a stepped and spun aluminium case, mounting flange, the verso with single barb port, fine movement positioning screw.

 Condition: The subject of a full service, conservation, and calibration under laboratory conditions, see performance chart from dynamic test.
 The movement with evidence of minor corrosion, though working exceptionally well with little or no adjustment required.
 Accuracy within 3mb across the scale.